 A Mile of Pizza

-It’s hard enough to eat a long, gooey slice of pizza.
-Well, try eating a pizza that’s a mile long!
-In 2016 in Naples, Italy, 250 pizza chefs got together to make an incredibly long pizza.
-It measured 6,082 feet long, well over 1 mile.
-The pizza used more than 2 *tons* of flour, 2 tons of fiordilatte cheese, and 3,500 pounds of tomatoes.
+How would you like to try try eating a pizza that’s a mile long?!
+In 2016 in Naples, Italy, 250 pizza chefs got together to make 6,082-foot long pizza.
+The pizza used more than 2 *tons* of flour, 2 tons of cheese, and 3,500 pounds of tomatoes.
 It was then rolled through 5 giant ovens, each of which needed 25 people to run it.
-The whole thing weighed 5 tons in total.
-Check out the math to find out how many people it would take to eat it!
+The whole thing weighed 5 tons in total!

 Wee ones: If the pizza used flour, cheese, tomatoes and olive oil, how many ingredients is that?